HughIngram/home/README.txt

 	Script that runs on starting a terminal session

 .bash_profile
-	Script that runs on login.
+	Script that runs on login; may need to be added to 'startup applications' in Gnome.
 Use this to set up 'home'

 .vimrc
-	Vimscript that runs on vim startup
+	Vimscript that runs on opening Vim

 .xmodmap-esc
 	Maps caps lock to esc.
 Invoked by .bash_profile.

 .backgrounds.sh
-	Changes desktop background to Nasa's astronomy picture of the day.
+	Changes desktop background regularly.
 Invoked by .bash_profile.